This post may contain affiliate links. Please read our disclosure policy.

 top view korean chicken thighs served over a bowl or rice

-• Authentic and flavorful: This Korean chicken recipe is packed with flavor, you will want to have another serving and add it to your weekly dinner menu.
+• Authentic and flavorful: This dish is packed with flavor, you will want to have another serving and add it to your weekly dinner menu.

 • Easy to make: Making this chicken thighs recipe is very easy.
 Made with simple ingredients and ready in just under 30 minutes.

-• Meal Prep friendly: This Korean-style chicken recipe is perfect for those who meal prep and are looking to add some variety and flavor to their meal-prepped meals.
+• Meal Prep friendly: Perfect for those who meal prep and are looking to add some variety and flavor to their meal-prepped meals.

 close up korean chicken thighs over a bowl of rice